Skip to content

 Wire-protocol mechanisms (MCP-tool layer, not framework)

 A pair-shaped tool reaching an AI agent over MCP must shape the payload at the wire boundary — a runtime snapshot, an epoch record, or a trace slice is routinely far larger than the agent's per-call budget can absorb.
-The mechanisms that solve this (token-budget cap, path slicing, cursor pagination, lazy summary, structural dedup, size-elision wire markers, and — pair2-mcp-specific — diff-encoded :db-after and streaming subscribe byte+event budgets) live at the MCP-server layer, not in this Spec.
+The mechanisms that solve this (token-budget cap, path slicing, cursor pagination, lazy summary, structural dedup, size-elision wire markers, and — re-frame2-pair-mcp-specific — diff-encoded :db-after and streaming subscribe byte+event budgets) live at the MCP-server layer, not in this Spec.
 Tool-Pair.md commits to the framework surfaces (data shapes, query APIs, listener APIs); how an MCP tool packages those surfaces for an agent is downstream.

 The framework owns the data; the wire-protocol layer owns the packaging.
 Findings docs and downstream Specs reaching for the mechanism catalogue link to the MCP-server homes above, not back into this Spec.